Hi,

 At noon on 20 October 2020, the Lagos state government announced a 24-hour curfew from out of the blue.
 Hundreds of unarmed protesters stayed put at Lekki Toll Gate, the most visible of all the #EndSARS protest points.
 Between 3 and 4pm, uniformed staff dismounted the CCTV cameras.
 Around 6pm, the security lights went out.
 Half an hour later, the massive billboards above the tolls went black.

+In this orchestrated darkness, uniformed soldiers emerged and started shooting at young Nigerians who were waving flags and singing the national anthem.
 Until Wednesday, many young Nigerians believed that soldiers have a duty to remain motionless during the anthem; that soldiers can’t shoot at the flag; that these symbols of patriotism are absolutely sacred even if our lives are not.

-On Wednesday, we realised how wrong we were. a protester who is also a celebrity in the music industry, went on Instagram live to share what was happening.
+On Wednesday, we realised how wrong we were.
+DJ Switch, a protester who is also a celebrity in the music industry, went on Instagram live to share what was happening.
 150,000 people tuned in, and watched as pliers were used to pry a bullet from a man’s leg.
 He died.
 According to eyewitnesses, the Army piled bodies like his – those who died immediately – into trucks and took them away.

 The next morning the Governor went on a PR tour of the private hospitals that had to throw their doors open to those who survived.
-Afterwards,
+Afterwards, he got on live TV to tell us the shooting was due to circumstances outside his control and there had been no fatalities.

 In between disbelieving tweets from people shocked by the blatant lies, images and videos floated across my timeline.
 Bloodied body after bloodied body after bloodied body.
 More tweets: they’re still shooting!
 They’re shooting in Yaba as well! a young girl has been killed in Kano!
 Orile is on fire!
 They just shot a man in Alausa!
 I can’t find my brother/sister/colleague/friend, please help!
 They’re still shooting!!!
 And every so often, the now-inescapable image of a blood-soaked Nigerian flag being held up by a frantic person, the background too dark to make out any features.
 Green white green.
 Green blood green.